DestinedArts/cs116aProject3/README.md

 ### TO-DO:
 insert joints function<br>
 Delete root, leave children as orphans; but then have to add back functionality to orphans.
-Technically should delete whole skeleton.
+Technically should delete whole skeleton like in Maya.